Ultraviolet light treatment

 Eye protection is very important.
 You must wear UV400 standard eye protection sunglasses for 24 hours from the time of taking your psoralen tablets.
 You can get the sunglasses from chemists.
 If you don’t wear eye protection, you may have permanent eye damage, such as cataracts.
 Because you have been sensitised to light, eye damage can be caused by sunlight, daylight, neon light and even light through a window.
 So you need to wear sunglasses indoors too.

 Psoralen makes the skin more sensitive to light.
 So you will burn more easily than usual in the sun, especially on the day you have treatment.
 It is very important to protect yourself from the sun.

 - Don’t expose your skin or lips to sunlight or sun lamps for 24 hours after taking the psoralen tablets.
 Wear SPF lip balm and sunscreen

-- In sunny conditions use a sun block or high SPF sunscreen (SPF 25 or more) on all areas of skin exposed to light
+- In sunny conditions use a sun block or high SPF sunscreen (SPF 30 and 4-5 star UVA protection) on all areas of skin exposed to light

 - Avoid sitting near windows because UVA can pass through glass